mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

 Remember that the accumulator pattern allows us to keep a "running total".
 With strings, we are not accumulating a numeric total.
 Instead we are accumulating characters onto a string.

+We start with an empty string.
+Then, we repeatedly concatenate characters to the string.

 .. activecode:: ch08_acc1

     def removeVowels(s):